-- (a) Complaints are dealt with efficiently - (b) Complaints are properly investigated - (c) Complainants are treated with respect and courtesy - (d) Complainants receive, so far as is reasonably practical; - (i) assistance to enable them to understand the procedure in relation to complaints; or - (ii) advice on where they may obtain such assistance; - (e) Complainants receive a timely and appropriate response - (f) Complainants are told the outcome of the investigation of their complaint and - (g) Action is taken if necessary in the light of the outcome of a complaint.
+- (a) Complaints are dealt with efficiently

+- (b) Complaints are properly investigated

+- (c) Complainants are treated with respect and courtesy

+- (d) Complainants receive, so far as is reasonably practical; - (i) assistance to enable them to understand the procedure in relation to complaints, or - (ii) advice on where they may obtain such assistance - (e) Complainants receive a timely and appropriate response - (f) Complainants are told the outcome of the investigation of their complaint, and - (g) Action is taken if necessary in the light of the outcome of a complaint.

-Flexibility is the key to complaints handling procedures and it is helpful that The Health Service Ombudsman has published Principles of Good Complaint Handling.
+Flexibility is the key to complaints handling procedures and it is helpful that The Northern Ireland Commissioner for Complaints has published the Principles of Complaint Handling.
 In summary, the six principles are:

 - Getting it right

 - Being customer focused

 - Being open and accountable

 - Acting fairly and proportionately

-- Putting things right
+- · Putting things right

 - Seeking continuous improvement.